16.2 1/2h | 2018 | Oldenburg Stallion

 Stallion Health Information

-Bernstein will be available via cooled semen March 1st through June 30th.
+Bernstein will be available via cooled semen April 11th, 2023 through June 30th, 2023 for collections Monday through Friday.
 Stallions are only collected at the request of the breeder or their veterinarian, click here for instructions to Request A Semen Shipment.

 REMINDER: The lab is closed and stallions will not be collected on Monday of Memorial Day weekend, and July 4th.

-Cooled Semen distribution for Bernstein is handled by WellGrove Equine or Peterson & Smith Equine Hospital.
+Cooled Semen distribution for Bernstein is handled by Peterson & Smith Equine Hospital.
 The Distribution Fee must be paid in advance of each shipment by check or credit card.
-Which clinic collects and ship’s will depend on date of shipment, we tentatively expect Bernstein shipments before April 1st to ship from WellGrove Equine and shipments for the remainder of the season to ship from Peterson & Smith Equine Hospital.

 Peterson & Smith Equine Hospital Distribution Fees: